 Do I need a separate business bank account?

 Banks often give you a good deal when you start up, change banks or keep a minimum balance in the account.
 Even if there is a cost, this has to be set against the fact it will make your bookkeeping much easier, quicker and cheaper.
+Many banks also offer benefits that can be helpful to start up businesses when they open an account.

 If HM Revenue & Customs investigates your business, you will be giving them access to your personal as well as your business income if you mix everything up in one account.
 It also means that whoever is preparing your accounts and tax returns will see details of your personal, private spending too.